Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra.md

 - e.g. normals, intersections, unions
 - in all dimensions and mixing them
 - proving trigonometric, geometric and other theorems with ease
-- applicable not only for robotics, but also e. g. quantum theory, Maxwell's equations, cristallography, image processing
+- applicable not only for robotics, but also e. g. quantum theory, Maxwell's equations, mechanics incl.
+Newton's laws, cristallography, image processing

 GA is like an onion, starting simple with option to solve complex problems with more advanced methods:
 - vector and matrix calculations